 Time definitely takes a toll on all of us.
-As years go by, our feet seem to be affected by the pressure of our footwear, our body weight, playful activities, sports, and, age related issues such as circulation problems.
+As years go by, our feet seem to be affected by the pressure of our footwear, our body weight, playful activities, sports, and, age-related issues such as circulation problems.
 These problems can affect our lower extremities and our capacity to walk and stand.
 Sometimes feet problems would also cause spinal problems and even breathing problems.
 That’s why it is smart to visit a foot specialist, an orthopedist or podiatrist who can diagnose and carefully treat our lower limbs before the problem grows bigger.

-Circulatory problems, osteoarticular wear or erosion, and even locomotion problems that comes with aging may result in structural and dermic alterations occurring in our foot.
+Circulatory problems, osteoarticular wear or erosion, and even locomotion problems that come with aging may result in structural and dermic alterations occurring in our foot.
 These conditions can cause calluses and deformities in our toes.

 There are many other age-related changes that would impact our feet health, such as losing fat in the metatarsus areas (the pads under your toes) and your ankles.
 Since they are the natural cushions of your feet, this can cause callosities and arthritic lesions in your toes as they rub against each other and against your footwear.

 Nails may become thicker and harder as well, and sometimes we have to face muscle atrophy in the arch of the foot, or flattening of the foot’s sole.
-All of these changes might cause difficulty to walk or move, and even something as simple as shifting the weight off the feet might become challenging as we age, thus affecting motion and speed.
+All of these changes might cause difficulty to walk or move, and even something as simple as shifting the weight off your feet might become challenging as we age, thus affecting motion and speed.

 Additionally, we should consider that as we grow older, we tend to build up a bad alignment in their spine, knees, and hips areas.
 These problems can result in making weight distribution uneven and disproportionate, which leads to pain in the joints and feet, with loss of motion and growing disability that might change your whole lifestyle and daily activities.